GeorgeNagel/RollingSward/LOTR.md

 Wargs

 Special rules:
-* Wargs may make three pivot-move sequences of 2" moves.
-If they fell an enemy, they can only follow with a single 2" move activation.
 * If all three of the alpha wargs are killed, all of the wargs will route.
+* None of the wargs will route until all three alphas are killed.
-* If Gandalf picks up the torch, all unengaged wargs will keep 4" away from him.
+* If Gandalf picks up the torch, all unengaged wargs will keep 2" away from him.
-If an unengaged warg is closer than 4" to Gandalf when he is carrying the torch, they will use their activation to move at least 4" away from Gandalf before doing anything else.
+If an unengaged warg is closer than 2" to Gandalf when he is carrying the torch, they will use at least half of their movement activation to move at least 2" away from Gandalf before doing anything else.

 Table:
 In the center of the table is a stone circle atop a hill, 10" in diameter.
 Inside the circle is a crop of 3-4 trees.
 There is a fire just south of the tree cluster.
 On the fire is a torch that Gandalf may pick up.
-The Fellowship deploys around the fire.
+The Fellowship deploys around the fire at minimum 1" away from other characters.
+Gandalf must deploy on the other side of the trees from the torch.
 The wargs deploy even-spaced outside the stone circle.

 ### Watcher of Moria
 3019, 13 January, evening

-Watcher in the pool outside the gates of Moria attacks the fellowship.
+Friendly characters:
+All living members of The Fellowship

 Enemy characters:
-The Watcher of Moria
+The Watcher In The Water

+Table:
+In the center of the board is a 8" diameter pool.
+4" to the east of the pool is the gate to Moria.
+In the center of the pool is the Watcher, represented by 21 tentacles.
+The Fellowship deploy between the pool and the gate.

+Special rules:
+* Each tentacle has a range of 4" _outside_ the pool.
+* Each tentacle may move any distance as long as it stays within 4" _outside_ the pool.
+* Each tentacle gets its own activation.
+* On a successful attack, the tentacle picks up the defendant.
+* If picked up, the defendant can no longer attack until dropped.
+* If a tentacle carrying a character is felled, it drops the character it is carrying.
+* A Fellowship character can move half their normal move distance if they are in the pool.
+* If a carried character is inside the pool for a full turn they are drowned.
+* Play ends when every Fellowship character is felled or inside the gates to Moria.

+AI:
+* If carrying characters, move the character closest to the pool into the center of the pool.
+* The unactivated tentacle closet to an enemy will activate.
+* If a tentacle starts its turn carrying someone, it will move them inside the pool to "drown" them.
+* If a character is drowned, the tentacle is free to attack another character.
+* The Watcher may only carry three characters at a time.
+* Once 10 tentacles have been felled, all tentacles not carrying someone will "retreat" underwater and leave the board.

 ### Skirmish in Balin's Tomb
 3019, 15 January